colejarczyk/doc/userguide/getting_started/settings/acl.rst

 .. image:: /userguide/_images/permissions.PNG
    :alt:   Assigne resources

-5. Repeat *step 4* to add access for additional resources assigne to the Role
+5. Repeat *step 4* to add access for additional resources assigned to the Role

 6. You can simply remove permission by clicking bin |bin| icon in a particular row

 .. |bin| image:: /userguide/_images/bin.png

-7. When complete, tap ``SAVE``
+7. When it is done, tap ``SAVE``

 The role now appears in the grid, and can be assigned to new user accounts.